in NORTH AMERICA, FALL 2013

 - Gatta, Making Nature Sacred, Introduction and "Landfall," pp. 3-33; "Meditating on creatures in early American life and letters," pp. 34-54; re.
 "Intimations of an environmental ethic in the writings of Jonathan Edwards," 55-70 (chs.
 1-3)- From the ERN: Anishnabeg Culture; Harmony in Native North America; Lakota; Sacred Geography in Native North America; Shoshone (Western North America); Shamanism-Traditional; Traditional Ecological Knowledge among Aboriginal Peoples in Canada; Yoeme (Yaqui) Ritual

-Nature and religion surrounding the birth of the republic.The documentary The Faithkeeper (Bill Moyers interview of Oren Lyons) will be made available; view during the first two weeks of the semester.
+Readings (below) will explore the entwinment of nature and religion attending the birth of the republic.The documentary The Faithkeeper (Bill Moyers interview of Oren Lyons) will be made available; view during the first two weeks of the semester.

 - Albanese, Nature Religion ..., "Republican Nature" pp. 47-79 (ch.
 2)- Nash, Wilderness and the American Mind, xii-43 (chapters 1 & 2)

 - Gatta, Making Nature Sacred, "Revelation to US: Green shoots of romantic religion in Antebellum America," pp. 71-99 (ch.
 4)- From the ERN: Unitarianism; Manifest Destiny